rolfslau/startup/README.md

 - [x] **Data sent over WebSocket connection** - when reviews added, notification sent to other users
 - [x] **WebSocket data displayed** - when people make reviews, the browser pops up a notification alert that a review has been added
 - [x] **Application is fully functional** - yes

+TO TEST THAT THE WEBSOCKET IS SENDING NOTIFICATIONS: you need to open two, and then add a review. it only notifies if you add a book/movie/music review